spastuszka/spastuszka/README.md

 ### More about me:

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning WP Core, PHP and JS
-- 👯 I’m looking to collaborate on JAVA
+- 👯 I’m looking to collaborate on JS nad PHP
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about Wordpress
 - 📫 How to reach me: [Send a message](mailto:s.pastuszka08@gmail.com)